-Liverpool is a firm favourite with regards to UK city breaks and a fitting place to begin our roundup of the UK's best budget city breaks.
+Liverpool is a firm favourite with regard to UK city breaks and a fitting place to begin our roundup of the best cheap city breaks in the UK.
 There are plenty of sightseeing options here, and most are free.
 If you’re a dedicated Beatles fan, head to Strawberry Field, the inspiration for the iconic song, and enjoy a tipple at the Cavern Club, the legendary music venue where the Fab Four played.

 If you are looking for your museum fix head to Tate Liverpool or the Liverpool World Museum – all without paying a penny.
 There is some incredible architecture in the city.
 Think Princes Road Synagogue for its Moorish Revival structures and the 18th-century touches of the Georgian Quarter for a wander.
 Discover the best affordable places to stay in Liverpool.